Note: text in square brackets is added for clarity and was not part of the location's name.Opened on the Dundee and Newtyle Railway.

 The station was at the north end of the Hatton Incline, the line descending to the station.
 To the east was the Newtyle Bone Works.
 Newtyle was a planned town/village and is to the west.

 Opinion varies as to whether this building opened with the line, it may have been built shortly afterwards.
-Given the extent of the facilities at Dundee, it is may well have opened with the line.
+Given the extent of the facilities at Dundee, it may well have opened with the line and was the rebuilt several times.

-The line was extended west and east by two railways, the Newtyle and Coupar Angus Railway and the Newtyle, Eassie and Glamiss] Railway respectively.
+The line was extended west and east by two railways, the Newtyle and Coupar Angus Railway and the Newtyle, Eassie and Glammis Railway respectively.

 A deviation, avoiding the incline, was opened to the west in 1868 and the station closed to passengers, a new Newtyle [2nd] station opening nearby.
 The line south was closed and lifted but the line northwards was retained and the station was converted into a goods shed.
 A platform was added on the west side, partly inside the trainshed, and entry arches formed at either end.
 At the north end an extension was added outside the trainshed, the platform extending alongside.
 Once again opinion varies, this may not be the same building, but on the same footprint.